barry-ha/Griduino/ASSEMBLY.md

 ![](hardware/img/diodes-img7040.jpg)

 Electrolytic capacitors are marked with an arrow or "-" to indicate polarity.
 Also note the "minus" lead is shorter than the other lead.
 The PCB locations are marked with a filled semicircle (minus) and a small "+" symbol on the other side.
-Install electrolytics flush on the PCB; this image shows extra lead length to show the board markings.
+When you install electrolytics, mount them flush on the PCB; this image has extra lead length to show the board markings.

 ![](hardware/img/electrolytics-img7041.jpg)

 **4. Construction Step-By-Step**

 You should now be ready to build your Griduino.
-Here follows a step-by-step progression through the assembly process, in a recommended order.
+Here is a step-by-step progression through the assembly process in a recommended order.
 This order is not compulsory, however it has been chosen to ensure that smaller components are fitted before larger components that may make them difficult to reach for soldering.
 It is **strongly recommended** that you only unpack one component at a time: that which you are currently installing.

 **Step 1: U3 Voltage Regulator**